apache/yunikorn-site/docs/user_guide/placement_rules.md

 The regular expression must compile as specified.
 A regular expression that does not compile is ignored.

-Specifically for the group regular expression: matching is performed one group at a time not the against the list of groups.
+Specifically for the group regular expression: matching is performed one group at a time not against the list of groups.

 Basic `filter` yaml entry:
 ```yaml